Towards a full-scale version of Yakhot's model of strong turbulence: The second order structure function in the limit of small scales

 The general solution of (\ref{closedSmallScaleStwo}) is:

 The trivial boundary condition $S_2(0) = 0$ is not readily fulfilled and can be used to determine the integration constant $K_2$.
 The full solution for $S_2(r)$ for $d=0$ is:

 Figure \ref{smallScaleS2ModelFit} shows a comparison of the small--scale model (\ref{smallScaleS2Formula}) with experimental data.
-The model fits the smallest scales well and exhibits increasingly larger deviations from the data in the inertial range.
+The model fits the smallest scales up to the transition to the inertial range well.
+As expected, it then exhibits increasingly larger deviations from the data in the inertial range.

 It is easily verified that (\ref{smallScaleS2Formula}) has the expected asymptotics for $r \rightarrow 0$.
 For $r \ll \rho$ we can approximate

 and in accordance with eq. (\ref{smallScaleS2Limit}) obtain: